Leica Q Typ 116 vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the Q Typ 116) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Q Typ 116 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the Q Typ 116 and the D810 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the Q Typ 116 was followed by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the Q Typ 116 and D810 can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Nikon D810 Manual.

 So how do things add up?
 Is the Leica Q Typ 116 better than the Nikon D810 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.